 Selecting layers from a collection of imagery

 On the Data tab, you have options for selecting the specific layers with which you want to work.
 If you have a collection of images over a city that comes from a variety of sensors taken at different times of the day on different dates, you can make a selection based on any of these characteristics, also known as querying by attribute.
-In the southwestern United States, much of the annual rainfall happens over a few weeks during the monsoon season.
+In the southwestern United States, much of the annual rainfall occurs over a few weeks during the monsoon season.
 You may have created a mosaic dataset of Landsat imagery over New Mexico.
 In this collection, you have multiple scenes for each date that cover the entire state, and those images were collected on different dates.
 You may want to see images taken during a certain season, or you may want to look at scenes that have minimal cloud cover.
 These are the kinds of selections you can make using Select By Attributes .

 In addition to making a selection based on an attribute, you can make selections by drawing around the scenes in question.
-The Rectangle tool is good for imagery since you don't tend to work with scenes with irregular shapes.
-Once you have made the selection, you have a choice of how you want to display those scenes.
+The Rectangle tool is good for imagery since typically you don't work with scenes with irregular shapes.
+Once you've made the selection, you have a choice of how you want to display those scenes.
 You selected all of the Landsat scenes with minimal cloud cover from the months of July through August and you want to compare what the vegetation looks like for the rest of the year.
 After making the first selection, you can group the selected imagery and add it to the map.
 You can then switch the selection, which selects all of the images from January through June and September through December, and add this to the map as a different group.

 Using the Raster Item Explorer

 The Raster Item Explorer option can be used to filter items from a large collection of imagery in either a mosaic dataset or an image service and explore the properties of individual items, add them to a map or scene, and view and edit the processing applied to an item.
 To learn more, see Raster Item Explorer.